Predicting the Unpredictable: Statistics for extremes

 - How do emergency planners and insurance companies prepare for widespread flooding?

-- How the statistical underestimation of financial risk contributed to the 2007-8 crisis?
+- How did the statistical underestimation of financial risk contribute to the 2007-8 crisis?

 About Professor Jonathan Tawn

 Jonathan has been Professor of Statistics in the Department of Mathematics and Statistics at Lancaster University since 1996.